shaunpersad/authless-comments-example/README.md

 If you do not wish to use Docker, you must set the `proxy.target` in `package.json` back to `http://localhost:9000` instead of `http://back-end:9000`, and then follow the instructions below.

-Before developing, clone the repository and run `yarn` from the root of the repo to install all dependencies.
+1. Clone the repository and run `yarn` from the root of the repo to install all dependencies.

-From inside the project folder, run:
+2. From inside the project folder, run:

 ```
 yarn start:lambda